opengraph-image and twitter-image

 Config exports

-You can optionally configure the image's metadata by exporting alt
+You can optionally configure the image's metadata by exporting alt, size, and contentType variables from opengraph-image or twitter-image route.

 alt | string |